Sunnyvale Climate Action Scoreboard

 Current Score

-• 56% below 1990 levels by 2030 (exceeding the State’s 40% by 2030 target), and
+• Cut emissions to 56% below 1990 levels by 2030 – way ahead of the state’s 40% goal.

 Co-Benefits